Microelectronics Research Center Georgia Institute of Technology

-HOME • SERVICES • PROCESSES • LINKS • CONTACTS
+HOME • TRAINING • PROCESSES • LINKS • CONTACT

 When electron beam lithography must be performed on insulating substrates (e.g. Quartz, SiC, soda lime, etc.) negative charge buildup can occur on the substrate surface causing beam deflection, and thus pattern distortion.